BANA - Bylaws 2020 version BOYD ACRES NEIGHBORHOOD ASSOCIATION BYLAWS

 Section 4: Rights of Membership – Members are entitled to the following rights:

-.
-To be elected to the Board of directors and as an Officer of the Association.
+- To be elected to the Board of Directors and as an Officer or the Association.

 Charging of dues or membership fees shall be prohibited, but voluntary contributions and fundraising activities are encouraged.